(Avail. 24/7)

 Your MVD License Revocation Matter Is Separate from the DWI in Criminal Court

-Another vital aspect to understand is that your MVD matter is separate from the DWI charges you face in criminal court.
+Another vital aspect is that your MVD matter is separate from the DWI charges you face in criminal court.
 The outcome of your MVD hearing does not influence the outcome of your criminal case.
 However, the information learned and obtained from the administrative hearing can be used to assess your criminal case.

 Avoid the “Wait-and-See” Approach